 Employment-Based Immigrant Visas

 Every fiscal year, approximately 140,000 employment-based immigrant visas are made available to qualifying applicants.
 Employment-based immigrant visas are divided into five categories.
-Kat Shnayder will help to determine whether an employee is qualified for the employment-based immigrant visa.
+Attorney Shnayder will help to determine whether an employee is qualified for the employment-based immigrant visa.
 She will then advise and guide employers and employees through each step of the application process.

 Employment First Preference (E1): Priority Workers